Methane Emissions: U.S. and International Mitigation Efforts

 A number of satellites designed to monitor methane emissions have been launched in recent years.
 These monitoring technologies provide near real-time data to detect and address large emissions events, opportunities to enhance regulatory enforcement, and potential to improve the accuracy of greenhouse gas inventories.

-The United States is engaged in a range of actions—both domestic and international efforts—that address methane emissions.
-Congress has enacted a number of policies intended to mitigate methane emissions, in particular from the oil and gas sector.
+The United States has engaged in a range of actions—both domestic and international efforts—that address methane emissions.
+Congress has enacted a number of policies regarding methane emissions, in particular from the oil and gas sector.
 For example, Congress addressed methane emissions through a budget reconciliation measure commonly referred to as the Inflation Reduction Act of 2022 (IRA; P.L.
-117-169), which allocated funding to assist the oil and gas sector in reducing methane emissions, introduced a charge on methane emissions from oil and gas facilities, and required the U.S. Environmental Protection Agency to revise Greenhouse Gas Reporting Program regulations focusing on the oil and gas industry.
+117-169).
+The IRA allocated funding to assist the oil and gas sector in reducing methane emissions, required the U.S. Environmental Protection Agency (EPA) to revise Greenhouse Gas Reporting Program regulations focusing on the oil and gas industry, and directed EPA to impose and collect a "waste emissions charge" (WEC) on methane emissions from oil and gas facilities.
+EPA issued a final rulemaking to implement the WEC in November 2024.
+In the 119th Congress, both the House and the Senate passed a joint resolution (H.J.Res.
+35) disapproving under the Congressional Review Act of EPA's WEC rule.
+President Trump signed the measure on March 14, 2025, enacting the resolution (P.L.
+119-2).
+It is uncertain what effect the enacted joint resolution will have regarding the statutory requirement.

 The United States participates in a range of international efforts that seek to reduce global methane emissions, including the Paris Agreement (PA) obligations under the United Nations Framework Convention on Climate Change and the Global Methane Pledge (GMP).
-The Trump Administration has announced the withdrawal of the United States from the PA.
+The Trump Administration has directed the United States to withdraw from the PA, which is to occur in January 2026.
 The GMP is a voluntary commitment to reduce global anthropogenic methane emissions (i.e., those caused by human activities) by at least 30% from 2020 levels by 2030.
-The United States is engaging in a number of collaborative efforts with international partners—including through bilateral agreements and participation in international coalitions and working groups—to facilitate methane mitigation.
+The United States has engaged in a number of collaborative efforts with international partners—including through bilateral agreements and participation in international coalitions and working groups—to facilitate methane mitigation.

 National governments have developed a number of methane mitigation policies and initiatives.
 These policies range from national plans with no binding legal requirements and targets, to incentive programs, to regulations with binding requirements.
 The policies may be of interest to Members considering mitigation options in the United States.